 On My Mother’s Birthday, I’m Remembering the Amazing Experience She Had Before She Died

 This time of the year is always the toughest time for me.
-Not only is Mother's Day this week, but May 2 is my mother's birthday.
-This year, Barbara Parsons would have been 75, but we lost her far too soon when she died from lung cancer.
-She's been gone for almost 17 years now, but not a day goes by when I don't think of my mother and there's one amazing moment she experienced before her death that I'd like to share with you.
+Not only is Mother's Day this coming up, but May 2 is my mother's birthday.
+This year, Barbara Parsons would have been 76, but we lost her far too soon when she died from lung cancer.
+She's been gone for almost 18 years now, but not a day goes by when I don't think of my mother and there's one amazing moment she experienced before her death that I'd like to share with you.

 My mother grew up in Bethel, Maine.
 I remember taking those car trips from South Paris to Bethel to visit my grandparents in her Dodge Dart muscle car that my grandfather warned her was too much car for her when she saw it at the dealership.
 After she drove it up Route 26 with my grandfather to really see what it could do, she was sold.
 I think my grandfather's plan may have backfired.